AWS News Blog

 Descriptions for Security Group Rules

 You can now add descriptive text to each of your Security Group Rules!
 This will simplify your operations and remove some opportunities for operator error.
-Descriptions can be up to 255 characters long and can be set and viewed from the AWS Management Console, AWS Command Line Interface (CLI), and the AWS APIs.
+Descriptions can be up to 255 characters long and can be set and viewed from the AWS Management Console, AWS Command Line Interface (AWS CLI), and the AWS APIs.
 You can enter a description when you create a new rule and you can edit descriptions for existing rules.

 Here’s how I can enter descriptions when creating a new Security Group (Of course, allowing SSH access from arbitrary IP addresses is not a best practice):